robak86/hardwired/README.md

 - `singleton` always uses single instance
 - `request` acts like singleton across a request (`container.get(...)` or `container.getAll(...) ` call )

-Each group object provides definitions builders for specific type of instance
+Each group object provides definitions builders for specific type of instance.

+## Sync definitions
+Definitions which can be instantiated using `.get` | `.getAll` container methods.
+They accept as a dependencies only other sync definitions.
+In order to inject async dependency to sync definition, it needs to be converted to async definition beforehand.

-- `fn` - takes as an argument a factory function, e.g.
+- `fn` - takes as an argument a factory function.

 ```typescript
 import { singleton, container, transient } from 'hardwired';